AwarenessOverload/AwarenessOverload/_posts/2019-07-15-Irelands-legislation.md

 ---
-author: AUTHOR-Oisin Putt
+author: oisinputt
 layout: post-full
-title: TITLE-Irelands legislation on accessibility and inclusivity
+title:Irelands legislation on accessibility and inclusivity

 tags: [acessibility]
-category: [CATEGORY-services]
+category: [services]
 ---
 Ireland’s rules and regulations on accessibility and inclusivity.